rickyy-yy/Beginner-Python-Projects/README.md

 # everything_python
 Repository for my Python projects.
-HOw did you even find this page?
+How did you even find this page?